Space worms set to help researchers understand muscle loss

 Understanding the causes of muscle loss in space may help astronauts in the future and address health problems on earth.
 Muscle loss caused by ageing might be better understood and the research could improve treatments for conditions such as diabetes.

 The worm’s flight to the International Space Station began from the Kennedy Space Centre in Florida, USA on 5 December 2018.
 The worms reproduced in space and after growing to adults, in around 6.5 days, were frozen.

 The worms returned to Earth on board the Dragon spacecraft capsule, splash landing into the Pacific Ocean on 13 January 2019.
 Upon returning to the University of Nottingham shortly after were unpackaged from the housing cassettes.
 Full Post-flight analysis of the samples will commence later this year.

 The Molecular Muscle Experiment is being led by a team of scientists from Exeter, Nottingham and Lancaster universities.

 This project is supported by The European Space Agency, UK Space Agency, BBSRC, MRC, and Arthritis Research UK.

-For more information, please see the Worms in Space experiment .
+For more information, please see: Worms in Space: The Molecular Muscle Experiment.